anuket-project/anuket-specifications/doc/common/technologies.md

 This method provides better performance than the para-virtualized one as no hypervisor is involved but provides less flexibility and less portability.

-Having an IO device directly assigned to a workload means that the workload needs to run vendor specific drivers and libraries to be able to access that device which makes the workload less portable and dependent on a specific hardware type from a specific vendor which is not aligned with the overall strategy and goals of CNTT and hence this method of IO Virtualization must not be used unless explicitly allowed as an exception as part of the transitional plan adopted by CNTT.
+Having an IO device directly assigned to a workload means that the workload needs to run vendor specific drivers and libraries to be able to access that device which makes the workload less portable and dependent on a specific hardware type from a specific vendor which is not aligned with the overall strategy and goals of Anuket and hence this method of IO Virtualization must not be used unless explicitly allowed as an exception as part of the transitional plan adopted by Anuket.

 <p align="center"><img src="./figures/tech_vtd.png" alt="virtio" title="Document Types" width="50%"/></p>
 <p align="center"><b>Figure 3:</b> Direct Assignment with Virtual Technology.</p>